MariusUrbonas/torso-mapper/README.md

 ## Description

-`torso_mapper` is a powerful tool designed to analyze CT scan volumes and identify visible vertebrae.
+`torso-mapper` is a powerful tool designed to analyze CT scan volumes and identify visible vertebrae.
 It uses deep learning to process 3D medical imaging data.
 This package is particularly useful for medical professionals and researchers working with CT scans of the torso region.

 ## Features